How to Lock Your Bike

 Checklist if Your Bike is Stolen

 - File a report with the SF Police Department.
 You can file it online, but investigators strongly recommend reporting it in person at the nearest station.
 Provide serial number and pictures if you have them.

 - Look for cameras near where bike was stolen.
 Often times, buildings will have cameras facing the street.
 Contact the building owner to recover tapes.

 - Post the bike as “Stolen” in bikes section of Craigslist.
 If you receive a tip or info, contact the police.
 Do not attempt to recover bike on your own.
 You can use ifttt.com to create an alert.

 - File a claim with your renter or homeowner’s insurance company.
 Sometimes bike theft is covered.

-- Visit local flea markets to look for bike.
+- Visit local flea markets to look for your bike.
 Some people have reported finding their bikes at San Jose (Wednesday, Friday); Coliseum (Saturday); Laney College (Sunday) flea markets.
 If you do spot your bike, call the local police immediately and ask them to assist in your recovery.